 Serving Cream Teas Since 1985

 Sometime in the mid-80s, Rachel and Judith were returning from a long summer drive and combined their voices in the perennial moan about the desperate need for tea.
-Couldn’t we have just “murdered a cup”, says Judith, a true Britisher!
+Couldn’t we have just “murdered a cup!”, said Judith, a true Britisher.
 “If only there was a good tea room – any tea room, for that matter, that could provide us with that precious liquid refreshment that will allow life to continue?”
-We realized we daren’t wait any longer for others to step to the breach and provide this essential public service, but had better take on the task ourselves, and so it was decided that Judith open a tea room at the nursery.
+We realized we daren’t wait any longer for others to step into the breach and provide this essential public service, but had better take on the task ourselves, and so it was decided that Judith open a tea room at the nursery.
 (Judith oversaw her tea room through 2016, and was a popular (and not infrequently cheeky) figure to her thousands of customers over the years, but sadly passed away on May 22, 2017.
 We will endeavor to keep her standards up.)

 Beginning with a classic English Cream Tea menu of tea, scones and cucumber sandwiches, the menu has steadily expanded to include a variety of cakes and savory plates.
 The menu is a la carte, and one can order anything from a simple pot of tea to a splendid Deluxe Tea, which qualifies as a substantial lunch.
-And yes, we even serve coffee!
+And yes, we do serve coffee!